Ghaziimran/Ghaziimran/README.md

 - 💞️ I’m looking to collaborate on ...
 Projects that i can add to my portfolio
 - 📫 How to reach me ...
 My email address is ghaziimran2105@gmail.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I am completely self taught.
-I have learnt to code form scratch
+I have learnt to code from scratch

 <!---
 Ghaziimran/Ghaziimran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.